 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision or change in vision

 - Increased discharge, redness, or irritation in your eye

-- Increased eye or ear pain
+- Increased eye pain

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088